Version Names vs Project Tags

 Examples of common version names include things like "60% Design Development Set", "90% Design Development Set", "GMP Drawings Set", and "City Permit Drawings Set".

 Project tags, on the other hand, help you organize your sheets by discipline, similar to folders.
-If you want to view only electrical sheets, you can filter by that tag to display and navigate through that section.
+If you want to view only civil sheets, you can filter by that tag to display and navigate through that section.
 After you've uploaded the first version of your plans, tag the sheets using the instructions here.